 Make sure the heads are aimed correctly as well.
 Water should not be sprayed on sidewalks or buildings, as this can increase your water bill.
 Check to make sure that all plants are covered to avoid dry areas and withering plants.

-Check for leaks and broken parts.
+Maintain your irrigation system while checking for leaks and broken parts.

 Although it may be tempting to try and resolve leaks or replace broken parts on your own, it’s better to call your contractor for help to avoid even bigger problems.